-The Sustainable Living Institute of Maui Community Garden was supported by Community Work Day, the Department of Water Supply, Ulupono Initative, and the Frost Family Foundation!
+The Sustainable Living Institute of Maui Community Garden was originally supported by Community Work Day, the Department of Water Supply, Ulupono Initative, and the Frost Family Foundation!

 The original space was transformed from a drainage basin into a community garden on the UHMC campus and a center for learning about food sustainability, rain gardens, home gardening and island food security.

 1. Food Security: Increase food security in Maui County.
 Food security in Hawaii is of utmost importance to the Maui community as Maui is ~90% dependent on food imports for its food supply

 2. Community Empowerment: Serve as a center for faculty and students to grow their own food, learn about sustainable agriculture, and bridge different areas of the community together.

 3. Education: Provide students with hands-on tools for learning about sustainable agriculture and how to grow their own food.
 The garden will be integrated into areas of relevant curriculum.

 4. Farm-to-School: Create a pathway for produce to more easily enter into the school food systems to support the health of the students, staff, and faculty.

 SLIM, in collaboration with Roth Ecological Designs, also completed a demonstration rain garden which is designed to treat and work with the incoming storm water to the site, recharging more than 270,000 gallons of water per year back into our aquifers instead of running off to our ocean nearby.

 Throughout the year we also offer free and fee-based workshops on a variety of topics, including edible landscaping, pest management, composting and home gardening for beginners.
 Visit our SLIM Garden Facebook page for up-to-date events: www.facebook.com/SLIMCommunityGarden

 The garden is always in need of donated items including: